samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Strength or Dexterity score by 1, to a maximum of 20.

-***Dexterous Wearer.*** While you’re wearing Medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity score of 16 or higher.
+***Dexterous Wearer.*** While you're wearing Medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity score of 16 or higher.

 ---